mono/website/docs/advanced/garbage-collector/sgen/index.md

 -   During code execution when a field is set.
 -   During the copy phase, when an object that might contain a pointer to the new generation is moved to the old generation.

 To do this, Mono implements write-barriers.
 These are little bits of code that are injected by the JIT whose job is to update a structure that keeps track of these changes.

-Mono supports two data structures to keep track of this, card tables (the default on most platforms) and remembered sets (this can be configured by setting the `wbarrier` flag to `cardtable` or `remset` in the `MONO_GC_PARAMS` variable)

-When using remebered sets, the JIT uses a per-thread `RememberedSet` which is stored in the thread-local `remembered_set` variable, this is done in cooperation with the JIT which instruments all object stores to call some helper routines in the GC that implement the write barrier, the `mono_gc_wbarrier_*` functions.

-The second kind, the ones generated during object copying, are tracked in the global `RememberedSet`, in the `global_remset` variable.

-The per-thread remembered set is maintained as code executes and by being a per-thread variable, it is lock-free.
-The global remembered set is maintained when the world is stopped and the GC lock is held.
+Mono implements write barriers via cardtables.
+The card table holds a byte for every 512 byte section in the memory space.
+If a card is marked, then the GC will have to scan the entire 512 byte section in memory that corresponds to that card.

-When we collect the whole heap the root set is basically thread stacks and static fields.

-When we collect the young generation we use the remembered sets as roots so that objects in the young generation that are referenced from objects in the old one are kept alive.
+When we collect the whole heap, the root set is basically thread stacks and static fields.
+When we collect the young generation, we scan the card table, detecting all objects in the old generation that are referencing objects in the young one.

-Card tables barriers are faster, but are less precise and are only supported for the mark and sweep colletor on 32 bit platforms

 Flagging Objects
 ----------------